nilotpal-basu/Joint-Angle-Prediction/README.md

 ---

 ## Features of the Project
+- **Outlier Handling:** Extreme outliers in the dataset were identified and handled using robust statistical techniques, ensuring the model's predictions remain accurate and reliable.
 - **Gradient Boosting Models Used:**
   - **XGBoost:** For efficient, accurate, and scalable tree boosting.
   - **LightGBM:** Optimized for faster training on large datasets.
 - **Cross-validation:** Ensured model generalizability and robustness with k-fold cross-validation.

 ---